Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/archive/aks_stack_hci/aks_hci_gitops_helm/_index.md

   Exit
   ```

-* Using a web browser navigate to https://aka.ms/AKS-HCI-Evaluate, complete the registration form, download and save AKS on Azure Stack HCI.
+* Using a web browser navigate to https://aka.ms/AKS-HCI-Evaluate, complete the registration form, download and save AKS on Azure Local.
 Extract the contents of the zip file.

 * Open PowerShell as administrator, navigate to the folder where you extracted the software and run the following commands: